Anaerobic digestion: Moisture content

 A second consideration related to the feedstock is moisture content.
 Drier, stackable substrates, such as food and yard waste, are suitable for digestion in tunnel-like chambers.
-Tunnel-style systems typically have near-zero wastewater discharge, as well, so this style of system has advantages where the discharge of digester liquids are a liability.
+Tunnel-style systems typically have near-zero wastewater discharge, so this style of system has advantages where the discharge of digester liquids are a liability.
 The wetter the material, the more suitable it will be to handling with standard pumps instead of energy-intensive concrete pumps and physical means of movement.
 Also, the wetter the material, the more volume and area it takes up relative to the levels of gas produced.
 The moisture content of the target feedstock will also affect what type of system is applied to its treatment.
 To use a high-solids anaerobic digester for dilute feedstocks, bulking agents, such as compost, should be applied to increase the solids content of the input material.
 Another key consideration is the carbon:nitrogen ratio of the input material.
 This ratio is the balance of food a microbe requires to grow; the optimal C:N ratio is 20–30:1.
-Excess N can lead to ammonia inhibition of digestion.
+Excess nitrogen can lead to ammonia inhibition of digestion.

 Contamination

 The level of contamination of the feedstock material is a key consideration when using wet digestion or plug-flow digestion.

-If the feedstock to the digesters has significant levels of physical contaminants, such as plastic, glass, or metals, then processing to remove the contaminants will be required for the material to be used.
+If the feedstock to the digesters has significant levels of physical contaminants, such as plastic, glass, or metals, then processing to remove the contaminants will be required.
 If it is not removed, then the digesters can be blocked and will not function efficiently.
-This contamination issue does not occur with dry digestion or solid-state anaerobic digestion (SSAD) plants, since SSAD handles dry, stackable biomass with a high percentage of solids (40-60%) in gas-tight chambers called fermenter boxes.
+This contamination issue does not occur with dry digestion or solid-state anaerobic digestion (SSAD) plants, since SSAD handles dry, stackable biomass with a high percentage of solids (40–60%) in gas-tight chambers called fermenter boxes.
 It is with this understanding that mechanical biological treatment plants are designed.
 The higher the level of pretreatment a feedstock requires, the more processing machinery will be required, and, hence, the project will have higher capital costs.
-National Non-Food Crops Centre.

 After sorting or screening to remove any physical contaminants from the feedstock, the material is often shredded, minced, and mechanically or hydraulically pulped to increase the surface area available to microbes in the digesters and, hence, increase the speed of digestion.
 The maceration of solids can be achieved by using a chopper pump to transfer the feedstock material into the airtight digester, where anaerobic treatment takes place.